 Holly A. Yanacek

-I am a member of the Keywords Project, a collaborative research initiative sponsored by the University of Pittsburgh and Jesus College, University of Cambridge.
+Since 2013 I have been a member of the Keywords Project, a collaborative research initiative sponsored by the University of Pittsburgh and Jesus College, University of Cambridge.
 Our book, Keywords for Today: A 21st Century Vocabulary, was published by Oxford University Press in October 2018.